thumbtack/slate/source/supply_api.html.md

 }
 ```

-Partners will be able to use the test auth-code and call /tokens API to get the test access token and refresh token pair in /token API response.
+Partners will be able to use the test auth-code and call /tokens API to get the test access token and refresh token pair in the /token API response.
-Test tokens behavior is same as the production environment.
+Test token's behavior is the same as the production environment.

 ## STEP 6: Refresh Access Token